Neural Feature Learning From Relational Database: Baseline Method Settings

-Table \ref{tab:parameters} reports the hyper-parameters used in our experiments.
-Since running full automatic hyper-parameter tuning and network structure search is computationally expensive we chose the size of the network based on our available computing resource.
-While the parameters related to optimization like the learning rate was chosen based on popular choice in the literature.

-\section{Baseline method settings}
+\section{Baseline Method Settings}

-DFS is currently considered as the state of the art for automation of feature engineering for relational data.
-Recently, DFS was open-sourced\footnote{https://www.featuretools.com/}.
-We compared OneBM and r2n to DFS (version 0.1.14).
+DFS is considered as the state-of-the-art for automation of feature engineering for relational data has recently been open-sourced\footnote{https://www.featuretools.com/}.
+We compared R2N to DFS at version 0.1.14.
 It is important to notice that the open-source version of DFS has been improved a lot since its first publication \cite{DFS}.
 For example, in the first version described in the publication there is no concept of temporal index which is very important to avoid mining leakages.

 To use DFS properly, it requires knowledge about the data to create additional tables for interesting entities and to avoid creating diamond relational graphs because DFS doesn't support diamond loops in the graph and does not allow many-many relations.
 The results of Grupo Bimbo and Coupon purchase competitions were reported using the open-source DFS after consulting with the authors on how to use DFS properly on these datasets.